magnetikonline/web-server-install-ubuntu-12.04/install.md

 - `$ sudo chmod u+x /var/server/cron/00nightly.sh`

 ### Software firewall (Uncomplicated firewall)
-- **Note:** If you have a hardware firewall in-place you can more than likely skip these steps and run your server without the overhead of a software based firewall.
+- **Note:** If you have a correctly configured hardware firewall between the server and public internet you can skip these steps, running without the overhead of a software based firewall.
 - `$ sudo apt-get install ufw`
 - `$ sudo mkdir -p /var/server/script`
 - Copy `/var/server/script/ufw-rulesetup.sh` in place